pymupdf/PyMuPDF/docs/page.rst

    .. method:: show_pdf_page(rect, docsrc, pno=0, keep_proportion=True, overlay=True, oc=0, rotate=0, clip=None)

-      PDF only: Display a page of another PDF as a **vector image** (otherwise similar to :meth:`Page.insert_image`).
+      PDF only: Display a page of another PDF.
+This is similar to :meth:`Page.insert_image` but the source page will appear like a copy of itself and will not be rasterized.
 This is a multi-purpose method.
 For example, you can use it to:

       * create "n-up" versions of existing PDF files, combining several input pages into **one output page** (see example `combine.py <https://github.com/pymupdf/PyMuPDF-Utilities/blob/master/examples/combine-pages/combine.py>`_),
       * create "posterized" PDF files, i.e. every input page is split up in parts which each create a separate output page (see `posterize.py <https://github.com/pymupdf/PyMuPDF-Utilities/blob/master/examples/posterize-document/posterize.py>`_),
-      * include PDF-based vector images like company logos, watermarks, etc., see `svg-logo.py <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples/svg-logo.py>`_, which puts an SVG-based logo on each page (requires additional packages to deal with SVG-to-PDF conversions).
+      * include PDF-based vector images like company logos, watermarks, etc., see `svg-logo.py <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples/svg-logo.py>`_, which puts an SVG-based logo on each page.

       :arg rect_like rect: where to place the image on current page.
 Must be finite and its intersection with the page must not be empty.
       :arg docsrc: source PDF document containing the page.
 Must be a different document object, but may be the same file.